Nikaoto/dirload.lua/README.md

 # dirload.lua
-Load every `.lua` file in a given directory and return a table of each module.
+Require every `.lua` file in a given directory and return a table that contains each loaded module.

 ## Example
 If you have something like: